All Episodes

 Yeah, just lie.

-Just say you understand what people are saying and what they're concerned about, and then you can just do whatever you want.
+Just say you understand what people are saying and what they're concerned about.

-But it was nevertheless helpful because they they have a very close finger to the pulse of what people within that bubble think.
+But it was nevertheless helpful because they have a very close finger to the pulse of what people within that bubble think.

 So even though they're wrong about everything, it is useful for seeing what SW1 people actually think about stuff.

-Yes, and again, with the fact that this guy is an editor of The Spectator, he has a regular column in the Times, he makes these short informative videos that get then get spread out by normies.
+Yes, and again, with the fact that this guy is an editor of The Spectator, he has a regular column in The Times.

 This man is influencing people's perception of reality, as is his purpose.

-He is a mouthpieced regime propagandist.
+He is a mouthpiece regime propagandist.

 This is the guy that they roll out to tell you everything is fine.

-Well, and the spectator, by the way, is the oldest conservative newspaper in the world.
+And The Spectator, by the way, is the oldest conservative newspaper in the world.

-Skin suited by these types.
+Yeah, skin-suited by these types.

 Which is no surprise.

-Now I do not know who these people are, but I did read through the article and found it very interesting.
+Now, I do not know who these people are, but I did read through the article and found it very interesting.

-They've got a number of other articles talking about subjects like the grooming gangs and uh a lot of other analytic uh uh analysis of data, and they go through his article and just tear it apart.
+They've got a number of other articles talking about subjects like the grooming gangs and a lot of other analytic analysis of data.

-First of all, by tearing apart the uh legitimacy of using the crime survey for England and Wales in the first place, saying that he presents the crime survey as definitive proof that crime is falling, yet the survey's limits must be recognised.
+First of all, by tearing apart the legitimacy of using the crime survey for England and Wales in the first place, saying that he presents the crime survey as definitive proof that crime is falling, yet the survey's limits must be recognised.

-It's based on a random household sampling, around 35 respondents across England Wales, averaging only about 1,000 households for each county.
+It's based on a random household sampling, around 35 respondents across England and Wales, averaging only about 1,000 households for each county.

-The broad spread means areas with persistently high crime are heavily under-sampled, reducing its ability to capture concentrated hotspots.
+The broadspread means areas with persistently high crime are heavily undersampled, reducing its ability to capture concentrated hotspots.

-Respondent uh respondents are also asked to recall incidents retrospectively over the previous year, introducing recall bias and built-in time lag before trends become visible.
+Respondents are also asked to recall incidents retrospectively over the previous year, introducing recall bias and built-in time lag before trends become visible.

-In addition, certain major crime categories, including fraud, online crime and homicide, are either excluded or insufficiently measured by the survey.
+In addition, certain major crime categories, including fraud, online crime, and homicide, are either excluded or insufficiently measured by the survey.

 So they just take out huge, huge amounts of crime, are immediately removed because they just don't ask about it.